spruceid/spruceid.dev/src/pages/index.md

 didkit vc-verify-credential < signed-vc.json
 ```

-You should see that no checks, warnings, nor errors.
+You shouldn't see any failed checks, warnings, or errors.
 For good measure, try
 modifying the contents of `signed-vc.json` and ensuring that it no longer
 verifies successfully.